oqtane/oqtane.docs/src/pages/manuals/admin/installation/development-vs-code-linux.md

 ## Prerequisites
 Before you start, make sure you have the following prerequisites:
 - A Linux Ubuntu machine with internet access and administrator privileges.
-- [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet) installed on your machine.
+- [.NET SDK](https://dotnet.microsoft.com/download/dotnet) installed on your machine.
-- A database server installed on your machine or accessible from your network.
+- A [database server](installation/databases.md) installed on your machine or accessible from your network.
 You can use MySQL, PostgreSQL, SQLite, or SQL Server.

 ## Steps